rajin-khan/curated./December/Scott Yu-Jan/RESEARCH_REPORT.md

    - How do you decide what project files to share vs. keep private?

 5. **Future & Vision:**
+   - How do you see 3D printing continuing to democratize making and invention?
+   - What does the future of community-driven design look like?
    - Where do you see the intersection of art and technology heading?
    - What projects are you most excited about for the future?
    - How do you want to evolve your content in the coming years?

+6. **Business & Entrepreneurship:**
+   - How did the iPhone Dock go from viral video to business in 2 weeks?
+   - What did you learn from working with a 3D print farm for production?
+   - How do you see 3D printing changing the path from idea to product?

 6. **Practical:**
    - What's your favorite project you've created and why?